ESL Teacher Life Long (1)

 Line up.

-Not only great for listening practice, but excellent for practicing routines and incorporating movement.
+Not only is this activity great for listening practice, but it is excellent for practicing routines and incorporating movement.
 Once students have mastered those one step commands, add a second.
 Here is an example: Open a book, then raise your hand.
 To check for individual understanding, you can give each students a different command at the end of the game.
 As students become more comfortable, they can take turns giving the commands and then you can work on speaking and listening skills together.
 As you teach new vocabulary, you can add new themed “Musical Statues” for topics such as action verbs and body parts.

 Listening Game #2 : Bingo!